dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 - **URL1|URL2|URL3**
 - **http://*.contoso.com/*|https://*.bing.com/*|https://expenses.contoso.com**

-See the reference section in this topic for more examples of the URL formats you can use.

-## Security and privacy for the Managed Browser

--   On iOS devices, websites that users visit that have an expired or untrusted certificate cannot be opened.

--   The Managed Browser does not use settings that users make for the built-in browser on their devices.
-This is because the Managed Browser does not have access to these settings.

--   If you configure the option **Require simple PIN for access** or **Require corporate credentials for access** in a mobile application management policy associated with the Managed Browser, and a user selects the help link on the authentication page, they can then browse any Internet sites regardless of whether they were added to a block list in the Managed Browser policy.

--   The Managed Browser can block access to sites only when they are accessed directly.
-It cannot block access when intermediate services (such as a translation service) are used to access the site.

--   To allow authentication, and to ensure that the Intune documentation can be accessed,**&#42;.microsoft.com** is exempt from the allow or block list settings.
-It is always allowed.

-### Turn off usage data
-Microsoft automatically collects anonymous data about the performance and use of the Managed Browser to improve Microsoft products and services.
-Users can turn off data collection by using the **Usage Data** setting on their devices.
-You have no control over the collection of this data.

-## Reference information

 ### URL format for allowed and blocked URLs
 Use the following information to learn about the allowed formats and wildcards that you can use when specifying URLs in the allowed and blocked lists: